andresgongora/synth-shell/README.md

 #                                     About
 <!--------------------------------------+-------------------------------------->

-Why **synth-shell**?
-That's a quite easy question.
-Its started out as a loose bunch of (super simple) scripts that I kept around to aid me during system maintenance.
-But after a while, as I started to get the hang of bash and wrote more complex stuff, I wanted my code not only to work and be purely useful, but also to provide some eye-candy.
+**synth-shell** started as a loose collection of (very simple) bash scripts I used for system maintenance.
+In the beginning, they were simple aids to make my life easier, but as I progressively got the hang out of bash, I also wanted them to print some nice output to the terminal.

-Naturally, it didn't start the way you see it today; Many scripts started out as an ugly attempt to get the behaviour I wanted, by using many snippets from different third parties.
-This meant that the code was usually quite ugly and full of bugs - not because of the third parties, but because of the way I integrated them.
-Yet over time, I rewrote all scripts from scratch, removed the fluff, and also got lots of help from super-friendly and engaged [contributors](AUTHORS.md).
+Naturally, it didn't start the way you see it today.
+The content of most scripts were loose snippets from third parties that were somehow smashed together.
+They worked, but not exactly the way I wanted.
+So, over time I have rewritten all scripts from scratch, removed fluff, and teamed up with super-friendly and engaged [contributors](AUTHORS.md).
 The result is what you see today.
 I admit it, it's nothing fancy, but writing these scripts provided me with lots of joy.

-And about the name?
+And the name?
 That's quite easy.
 I spent most of my coding frenzy listening to [SynthWave](https://en.wikipedia.org/wiki/Synthwave) to feel like [Hackerman](https://www.youtube.com/watch?v=KEkrWRHCDQU).